Edna Morton: Acting career

 Her earliest film was The Sport of the Gods (1921).
 She acted in many other films in 1921 but the production of The Sport of the Gods is believed to have taken place during February and March.
 It was Reol Productions' first film and she played the character known as Hattie Thompson.
 She went on to have bigger roles.
 In the film Spitfire (1922) she was the lead actress, playing the character Ruth 'Spitfire' Hill.
 Her co-star in this film was Lawrence Chenault, another African American actor.
 They were both in The Sport of Gods as well and made many films together between 1921 and 1925.
 These films included: The Burden of Race (1921), The Call of His People (1921), Secret Sorrow (1921), Ghost of Tolston's Manor (1923), and A Son of Satan (1924).
 One non-race film Edna Morton acted in was T. Hayes Hunter's Wildfire (1925).
 She had a part in the film as the side character known as Susie.
-When seen in cast listings, Edna Morton was listed a player, leading to majority of her story being lost.
+When seen in cast listings, Edna Morton was listed as a player, leading to majority of her story being lost.